lamkeewei/module-planner/README.md

 Trying to make planning modules in SMU School of Economics a little easier.

 ## Application Stack
 MongoDB (with Mongoose), Express, AngularJS and Node.js.
 Project scaffolded with Yeoman.
+Deployed on Openshift.

 ## Some screenshots